 Gustavo Sánchez Sánchez, also known as Highway, is not only the self-proclaimed best auctioneer in the world, but also the proud owner of a large collection of exquisite memorabilia.
 Each piece has a story that gives it inestimable value.
-The most important item never leaves his body – Marilyn Monroe’s teeth adorn his mouth instead of his own.
+The most important item never leaves his body – instead of his own, his mouth sports the teeth of Marilyn Monroe.
 In The Story of My Teeth (Coffee House Press, 2015, translated by Christina MacSweeney), Valeria Luiselli tells Highway’s life story, but that’s not all: She examines the value of art, reflects on storytelling methods, references classic and contemporary philosophy and literature, and combines them into a hilarious assemblage of large and small, fictional and factual, central and ephemeral events.

 Stories that gain in translation